wandb/docs/docs/guides/runs/intro.md

 1. Navigate to the terminal or code editor where you initialized the run.
 2. Press `Ctrl+D` to stop the run.

-For example, following the preceeding instructions, your terminal might looks similar to the following:
+For example, following the preceding instructions, your terminal might looks similar to the following:

 ```bash
 KeyboardInterrupt